Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 - *Potion maker*, decent healing
 - *Soul drain*, decent healing
 - *Necklace of life*, great healing when in danger, useful in world 1
-- *Book of magic*, great if you can get enough mana to get it every turn, otherwise with some free exile cards like *old jester* you might be able to make it work once per fight which is still decent
+- *Book of magic*, great if you can get enough mana to get it every turn, otherwise with some free exile cards like *Old jester* you might be able to make it work once per fight which is still decent
 - *Bone staff*, good healing, always 3 per enemy dead
 - *Amulet of healing*, good healing option, you usually have a healing card in your deck anyway